RobTillaart/TLC5917/README.md

 ### Base

-- **bool begin()** set the pinMode of the pins used and their initial values.
+- **bool begin()** sets the pinMode of the pins used and their initial values.
-The TLC5917 is disabled by default, as the device has random values in its register.
+The TLC5917 module is disabled by default, as the device has random values in its registers.
 Therefore one must call **enable()** explicitly.
 - **int channelCount()** return the amount of channels == 8 x number of devices.